Brianspha/bounty/design_pattern_decisions.md

 I used this pattern to ensure that ony a bounty owner may end a dispute as well as ensure that certain requirements are met before anything related to a bounty or a user are fullfilled
 Like in the instance when a user has to be punished from using the platform

+Mapping Itterator
+I used this pattern to allow the itteration of several keys contained in the mappings on the contracts the indexes correspond between the mapping and the array

+Active Key
+I used this pattern to check if a particular struct instance exists in a mapping